 Have any query related to AWS?
 Just put it in the comment box below or submit in Whizlabs forum and it will be resolved by the AWS experts!

-- How to Prepare for AWS Certified DevOps Engineer Professional Exam? - September 17, 2018
+- AWS Certified DevOps Engineer Professional Beta Exam Launched - November 12, 2018

 - Whizlabs Update: Launched New Learning Management System - November 12, 2018

 - Whizlabs Update: AWS DevOps Engineer Professional Online Course Released - October 31, 2018